Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 ### Title Screen

 Almost every game has a title screen.
 A place to start the game.
 The title screen I scripted for the section is fairly simple.
-The script can be found in the sample mentioned above.
+The script can be found in the sample mentioned above because it is too long for the book.

 ![Chapter_15_images/Title_screen.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_15_images/Title_screen.png)